joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 In macOS, give iTerm full disk access, otherwise you will (eventually) get a lot of dialogues asking if iTerm can access specific folders.

-- Go to: System Settings > Privacy & Security > Full Disk Access, and enable for iTerm
+- System Settings > Privacy & Security > Full Disk Access, and enable for iTerm

+Another macOS setting you need is:

+- System Settings > Desktop & Dock > Windows > Close windows when quitting an application: Turn this OFF if you want iTerm to remember your tabs after a restart

 Instead of configuring all the various settings below, you can load them from a file: